waybyte/example-httpclient/README.md

-# Logicrom SDK - HTTP/HTTPS Client example
+# Logicrom OpenCPU SDK - HTTP/HTTPS Client example

 ## How to build